ubm-driverless/ubm-docs/docs/guides/run_real_world_car/4_RACELINE.md

                         The downsample factor to use
 ```

+Generally, only the flags -r, -m, and -c are used, while other parameters are omitted.
+These flags correspond to:

+- path to `mapname_edited.pgm`,
+- path to `mapname_raceline.pgm`,
+- `<CAR-IP>`:

 Follow the terminal instructions.
 The raceline and speed profile will be computed.
-Then it will ask you to upload the results to the car.
+If you provided the ip of the car then it will ask you to upload the results to the car.

 By accepting, the car will receive the map and the raceline, and it will be ready to run all the algorithms that require maps and localization!